lortza/food_planner/.github/pull_request_template.md

 - [ ] If this work contains migrations, I have updated factories and seeds accordingly
 - [ ] I have written new specs for this work
 - [ ] I have browser tested this work
+- [ ] I have deployed the feature branch to production and browser tested it successfully